 Why Artists Who Blog Are Successful in Selling Art Online

-Blogs have come a long way from when they started.
-In the beginning most people who blogged used it as a journal or diary.
-Now blogs are an important part of a marketing strategy.
+Blogs had come a long way from when they started.
+In the beginning, most people who blogged used it as a journal or diary.
+Now blogs are an essential part of a marketing strategy.

 Watch this quick video on how Marcus Sheridan saved his pool company by blogging.
 This is a very inspirational story.

 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy